Alluxio/alluxio/docs/en/api/FS-API.md

 Using Alluxio's Java API, users can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into Alluxio.

-Users can simply override the default policy class in the [configuration file]({{site.baseurl}}{% link en/basic/Configuration-Settings.md %}) at property `alluxio.user.file.write.location.policy.class`.
+Users can override the default policy class in the [configuration file]({{site.baseurl}}{% link en/basic/Configuration-Settings.md %}) at property `alluxio.user.file.write.location.policy.class`.
 The built-in policies include:

 * **LocalFirstPolicy (alluxio.client.file.policy.LocalFirstPolicy)**

-    Returns the local host first, and if the local worker doesn't have enough capacity of a block, it randomly picks a worker from the active workers list.
+    Returns the local worker first, and if it does not have enough capacity of a block, randomly picks a worker from the active workers list.
 This is the default policy.

 * **MostAvailableFirstPolicy (alluxio.client.file.policy.MostAvailableFirstPolicy)**